Can the double-slit experiment distinguish between quantum interpretations?: ``Intrinsic" screen observable in two-slit experiment

 with $m$ the particle's mass, $\sigma_0$ the initial dispersion, $u_x$ the wave packet's velocity, $x_0^{(i)}$ the initial position of wave packet or in other words the location of $i$-th slit, and $s_t=\sigma_0 (1+i \hbar t/(2m \sigma_0^2))$.
 Therefore, when the particle passes through the slits, we have the total wave function as

 where superscripts (1) and (2) correspond to upper and lower slits, respectively.
 This form of Gaussian superposition state is commonly used in the literature \cite{Hall2014Quantum,Viale2003Analysis,nitta2008time,Paul2017Measuring,Mishra2019Decoherence} and is feasible to implement by quantum technologies because such a state could be produced and controlled readily \cite{Fang2010Generation,laurat2005entanglement}, even without using slits \cite{Shin2004Atom}.
+Moreover, one can generalize Eq. \eqref{totalWaveFunction} by adding a relative phase between wave packets which is discussed in appendixes \ref{appendixA} and \ref{appendixB}.
 In this paper, we have chosen the metastable helium atom, with mass $m = 6.64 \times 10^{-27}$ kg, as the interfering particle, and the parameters as $s=10\,\mu$m, $\sigma_x=0.04\,\mu$m, $\sigma_y=0.5\,\mu$m, $u_x=3$ m/s, and $u_y=0$ m/s.
 These values are feasible according to the performed experiments \cite{Barnea2018Matter}.
 Moreover, the meta-stable helium atom could be detected with high efficiency because of its large internal energy \cite{khakimov2016ghost,Vassen2012Cold}.